 O que é gerenciamento de vulnerabilidades baseado em riscos?

-Risk-based vulnerability management uses machine-learning analytics to associate vulnerability severity and threat actor activity with asset criticality so you can prioritize and remediate the ones that cause the greatest risk to your organization and then deprioritize those that create lesser risk.
+Risk-based vulnerability management (RBVM) helps identify and manage risks that threaten your organization.
+It uses machine-learning analytics to associate vulnerability severity and threat actor activity with asset criticality so you can prioritize and remediate the ones that cause the greatest risk to your organization and then deprioritize those that create lesser risk.

 How are risk-based vulnerability management and legacy vulnerability management different?

 Legacy vulnerability management tools give you a theoretical view of risks to your enterprise.
 They show you which threats a vulnerability could introduce into your environment, without showing you which threats pose real risk.
-This can lead your security team down a rabbit hole trying to remediate vulnerabilities that aren’t a real risk for your organization, meaning they can miss critical vulnerabilities that are more likely to impact your business.
+This can lead your security team down a rabbit hole trying to remediate vulnerabilities that aren’t a real risk for your organization.
+They can miss critical vulnerabilities that are more likely to impact your business.

 Risk-based vulnerability management, on the other hand, does more than just discover vulnerabilities.
 It also helps you understand risks, along with threat context, and gives you insight into potential business impact of those risks.